Pylons/deform/docs/validation.rst

 Setting errors after validation
 ===============================

-Sometimes you want to react an error that causes after the form validation happens e.g. when you call a third party API service.
+Sometimes you want to react to an error that arises after the form validation happens, for example, when you call a third party API service.
 You can convert exceptions to form validation errors.

 Use ``form.widget.set_error()`` to set a form level error.